 3.5 VMS data shall be transmitted to their inspectors no more than 48 hours prior to entry into the CCAMLR subarea or division where surveillance or inspection is to be conducted by the Contracting Party.
 Contracting Parties must ensure that VMS data are kept confidential by such inspectors.

-3.6 The Secretariat shall delete all the original VMS data referred to in section 1 from the database at the Secretariat by the end of the first calendar month following the third year in which the VMS data have originated.
-Thereafter, the information related to the movement of the fishing vessels shall only be retained by the Secretariat after measures have been taken to ensure that the identity of the individual vessels can no longer be established.

-3.7 Contracting Parties may retain VMS data provided by the Secretariat for the purposes of active surveillance presence, and/or inspections, until 24 hours after the vessels to which the VMS data pertain have departed from the CCAMLR subarea or division.
+3.6 Contracting Parties may retain VMS data provided by the Secretariat for the purposes of active surveillance presence, and/or inspections, until 24 hours after the vessels to which the VMS data pertain have departed from the CCAMLR subarea or division.
 Departure is deemed to have been effected six hours after the transmission of the intention to exit from the CCAMLR subarea or division.

 4. Provisions on Security